rogerdcarvalho/webxr-aframe-immersive-football-sample/README.md

 ## How it works

-It uses WebXR and the A-Frame library to create an immersive environment by writing very simple HTML and JavaScript snippets.
+It uses WebXR and the A-Frame library to create an immersive environment using very simple HTML and JavaScript snippets.
 I've used code written by [Lee Stemkoski](https://github.com/stemkoski), who in turn was inspired by the NVIDIA PhysX port Zach Capalbo made for the [VARTISTE](https://vartiste.xyz/) project.
 I also took some inspiration and borrowed assets created by [Frame Academy](https://learn.framevr.io).
 Lastly I 'borrowed' some sports videos by West Ham United FC, VReam Sports and Whitecoat Productions.
 Please do not use this footage for anything, as these videos are copyrighted by their respective owners and I've only used them to demonstrate how WebXR could work, there is no intention to have this site be used by actual viewers or sports fans.

 As you will see, the project is a simple index.html that loads up the following libraries: